sveri/closp/README.md

 ## FAQ

+### Could not find environment ':sqlite-dev-env'

+Leiningen 2.5.2 introduced a change which broke existing joplin versions.
+You have to update your joplin dependencies to at least 0.2.17 to make it work with leiningen 2.5.2

 ### Could not find template closp on the classpath.

 This occurs when you run `lein new closp ...` with an older leiningen version.
 Please upgrade to the latest one.